Nerita albicilla

 Nerita albicilla, common name the blotched nerite, is a species of sea snail, a marine gastropod mollusk in the family Neritidae.

 Description

-N. albicilla grows up to 4 cm; its shell surface is smooth or with slight transverse ridges; it has small pustules and four weak teeth on the columella.
+Nerita albicilla grows up to 4 cm; its shell surface is smooth or with slight transverse ridges; it has small pustules and four weak teeth on the columella.
 Its outer shell color is variegated black and white, occasionally with three conspicuous bands.
 The interior is white, with a pinkish-grey, granular operculum.